-The Tecsun PL-660 is currently the top-of-the line Tecsun portable (excluding the much larger S-2000/Satellit 750 which is a different category of radio).
-The PL-660 is the logical successor to the PL-600 and earlier (and very different) PL-550 sharing a similar cabinet size and style.
-As of this writing it is available through eBay from China for $85 + $28 shipping or a total of $113.
-It is also available from Amazon fulfilled via Kaito USA for $101.50 – although oddly I can’t find it on Kaito’s own web site.
+The Tecsun PL-660 is the logical upgrade of the PL-600 sharing a similar cabinet size and style.
+As of this writing it is available through anon-co.com or eBay from China or from Amazon for $129.
 Shipping from Amazon will vary from nothing upwards depending on your shipping method.
-There are advantages to each source.
-Clearly, for US buyers, Amazon is cheaper and you have a US warranty should you get a bad sample.
-Not as obvious though is the fact that you may get the latest version buying directly from China which is what I chose to do.
-My radio has a date sticker of 03/2011 in the battery compartment…my unit was shipped in April so that is recent production, unofficially referred to as Version 3.
-These days it seems that these radios are modified and updated with virtually every production run.* Users frequently report improvements in all aspects of performance, from reception and sound quality, to how long the back light stays on after each key press.
-To be clear, even buying on eBay from China you still get the manufacturer’s 1year warranty, but for a $100 radio it is not usually worth the cost of shipping it back for a replacement.
+Clearly, for US buyers, Amazon is best option as you have a US warranty should you get a bad sample.
+To be clear, even buying from China you still get the manufacturer’s 1 year warranty, but for a $100 radio it is not usually worth the cost of shipping it back for a replacement.

 The PL-660 is similar to the earlier PL-600 with the very significant addition of synchronous detection.
 It is a typically full-featured model.
 Here are its vital stats: